razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 #### Output - `Layout relative units, typography relative unit` with default font-size of 32px <!-- omit in toc -->
 <img alt="Layout relative units, typography relative unit" src="./images/unit-layout-relative-font-relative.png" width="800px">
-Can you spot the difference when everything is relative unit? the layout also changed with the increase in font size and it looks different from what we want it to.
+Can you spot the difference when everything is relative unit?
+The layout also changed with the increase in font size and it looks different from what we expected it to look like.
 <br/> <br/>

 > 🔗 You can play around with all the [demos here](https://szi8i.csb.app/)

+Let's tally our decision with our [checklist](#checklist)
+1. Whether the content is accessible when the user changes the default font size of the browser ✅
+2. Whether the content is accessible when the user zooms in/out on the browser ✅
+3. Whether the interface is able to render on different screen sizes, pixel densities etc ✅

 ## How will we store it?